kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/Bluetooth_Audio.md

 Though I can't tell if this is well suited for audio.

+# BC127

+Cedrus Libani / about 8 years ago /  1
+I can't figure out how to connect a mic to this.
+I got the Sparkfun electret microphone breakout and the mems microphone breakout , but the pins don't really match.
+The mic breakouts have VCC, GND, and AUD, whereas BC127 has MIC_RN, MIC_RP, and MIC_BIAS (and GND) which probably means the BC127 expects balanced audio input?
+Anyway, with VCC 3.3V, AUD connected to MIC_RP and GND connected to either MIC_RN or to GND, all I get is excruciating noise.
+Does anybody know this?
+Cedrus Libani / about 8 years ago /  1
+ok, maybe it was because I used 3v3 from an FTDI basic board to power the mic, because when I used a 1.5v battery it worked much better.
+Cedrus Libani / about 8 years ago /  1
+Hmm.
+I still only get good signal when I power the Mic and the BC127 from separate sources.
+Does anybody know how to hook up a SparkFun MEMS Microphone and the BC127 on a single battery?
+Cedrus Libani / about 7 years ago /  2
+OK solved it but I did have to upgrade firmware.
+Connect mic breakout GND to BC127 GND and to MIC-.
+Connect AUD to MIC+.
+Connect VCC to MIC_BIAS.
+Mic is now powered by same battery and there is less noise.
+MIC_BIAS cannot be set in Melody 5.0.
+I upgraded to Melody 5.7RC4.
+MIC_BIAS is set using command 'CODEC'. pedroserano / about 7 years ago /  1
+Thank you so much!!!
+I was getting horrendous noise on my microphone and your comment solved my problem.
+In retrospect it was a really stupid mistake, but in case anyone has this same problem, the noise coming across the line of the MIC (and speaker) came from the fact that I connected the mic GND straight to the arduino's GND through the breadboard, when in fact I should have connected it to the BC-127 breakout board GND instead.

 # Summary

 - Arduino is not suited for audio processing.